joshshiman/accessibuddy/frontend/README.md

-AccessiBuddy - Making Toronto accessible for everyone 🌍 Meet AccessiBuddy
+# 🧭 AccessiBuddy — Making Toronto Accessible for Everyone
+🌍 Meet AccessiBuddy
 An interactive map designed to make Toronto more accessible for seniors and everyone else.